 On occasions where pressure is applied during the first phase of build-up, goalkeeper Andre Onana will regularly play long passes beyond the initial press.
 This isn’t done without a clear idea of creating and exploiting space, however.
 The front four will push the opposition’s defensive line back, opening up a gap in the middle of the field for one of them to drop off and receive directly from the keeper’, as shown below.

-Where the conditions allow, Ajax will also attempt to play through the press with short passing combinations, before taking advantage of the space left behind.
+Where the conditions allow, Ajax will also attempt to play through the press with short passing combinations, before taking advantage of the space left behind the pressure.
 The image also illustrates this, with two triangles in the first phase formed to create the additional option of playing out using the third man concept.

 Occasionally, however, opponents will be diligent in their defensive organisation, leaving little space for Ajax to break through.
 In these scenarios, other structures are applied to ensure progress of the play can still occur.
 For example, when the opposition manage to effectively shut off the centre, as well as shifting to close off the wings, Ten Hag’s side will form a staggered ‘zig-zag’ shape made up of four players, with the intention of combining past the defenders using one-touch passing.